reinier-vegter/gitleaks-bulk/README.dockerhub_template.md

 This is the official Docker image for `gitleaks-bulk`, a CLI tool to fetch repository data from various VCS backends and scan them using Gitleaks.

-> [!NOTE]
-> For full documentation, usage examples, options, and contribution guidelines, please see the [README on Github](https://github.com/reinier-vegter/gitleaks-bulk/blob/master/README.md).
+For full documentation, usage examples, options, and contribution guidelines, please see the [README on Github](https://github.com/reinier-vegter/gitleaks-bulk/blob/master/README.md).

 > [!NOTE]
 > Don't share output reports with non-redacted secrets irresponsibly.